 Protected & Respected

-Most people ask “Can you touch sea turtles?”.
-The answer is: Hawaiian Green Sea turtles in Maui are a protected species, and you should not touch the sea turtles while snorkeling.
-With all wild animals we are in their environment we do not harass or invade them in any way.
+Most people ask, “Can you touch sea turtles”?
+Hawaiian green sea turtles in Maui are a protected species and it is illegal to touch the sea turtles while snorkeling.
+As with all wild animals, we are in their environment and we do not want to harass or invade them in any way.
 We ask that you respect their space and view the sea turtles from a distance.
 This information also applies if you are swimming with dolphins in Maui.

 Interesting Facts about Hawaiian Green Sea Turtles